chromium/chromium/components/autofill/README.md

   * `FormField::ParseFormFields` is the global entry point for parsing fields with heuristics.
-  * Local heuristics are only applied if a form has at least 3 fields and at least 3 fields are classified (after launching AutofillMin3FieldTypesForLocalHeuristics, we require 3 different field types).
+  * Local heuristics are only applied if a form has at least 3 fields and at least 3 fields are classified with distinct field types.
 There are exceptions for a few field types (email addresses, promo codes, IBANs, CVV fields).
   * We perform local heuristics even for smaller forms but only for promo codes and IBANs (see `ParseSingleFieldForms`).
   * Regular expressions for parsing are provided via